 What should I do if the stay of execution is granted?

 If the court agrees to a stay of execution, you must draw up the order yourself, send or take it to the court for stamping and then serve it on the creditor.
-It is also a good idea to send a copy to the High Court Enforcement Officer.
+It is also a good idea to send a copy to the high court bailiff.

 You must then start making the agreed payments to the creditor.